Ladies and gentlemen, as your Commander-in-Chief of U.S. Operation Chaos, I'm looking out over the battlefield.

 And the very people telling her this are the people she's planning on voting for.

-When I go to a dictatorship, I only have talked to one person, and that's a dictator because he speaks for all the people.
+I mean, lately, when I go to a dictatorship, I only have to talk to one person, and that's a dictator because he speaks for all the people.